CHIheb0022/Indoor-Positioning-Systems/README.md

 ## Features

 ### 1. Define Indoor Environments
-- Use the name of the area as a label.
+- Use the name of the indoor area/enviroment as a label.
 - Record multiple reference points within an area, including location and Wi-Fi fingerprint data.
-- Update reference points within a specific area.
+- Update reference points (RP) within a specific area.
+- Diplay the recorded (RP) to emulate the enviroment.
 - Initialize a new area from scratch by recording new reference points.

 ### 2. Get Your Current Position (After Defining the Environment)
 - Enter the name of the area you are currently in using the "Am at" text field.
 - Provide a "Position Tag" to identify your exact current position.
-- Click the "Where am I" button to get your current position within the defined area.
+- Click the "Where am I" button to get your current position in the grid, representing the defined area.

 ## Admin Features